facebookincubator/dcrpm/README.md

     python setup.py install

-This will fetch psutils from pypi for you.
+This will fetch psutil from pypi for you. dcrpm also assumes that the system will have RPM and Yum installed.

-## Building and installing for develop
+## Building and installing for development
 If you want to develop, the easiest way to get dcrpm is by using pip:

     pip install -r requirements.txt # get extra packages python setup.py install

+When developing it's important to make sure the tests continue to pass, and to ensure new features have the appropriate test coverage.
+You can run the test suite with:

+    python setup.py test

+which will fetch mock from pypi if needed and then run the tests.

 ## Contribute
 See the CONTRIBUTING file for how to help out.